lukamillion/ai-team/code/LSTM/README.md

 # LSTM folder

-In this folder you can find the code used for our LSTM networks.
-This code is not meant to be run and will not produce any meaningful results.
+In this folder you can find the code used for our LSTM networks. **This code is not meant to be run and will not produce any meaningful results**.
 Still it is an example of how a LSTM could be defined/trained.
 We abandoned this approach in favor on focusing on Feed Forward Networks.

 ## Structure